elysiajs/documentation/docs/integrations/expo.md

 export const POST = app.handle
 ```

-This will ensure that Elysia routing will works properly in any location you place in.
+This will ensure that Elysia routing will work properly in any location you place in.

 ## Deployment
 You can either directly use API route using Elysia and deploy as normal Elysia app normally if need or using [experimental Expo server runtime](https://docs.expo.dev/router/reference/api-routes/#deployment).